TeamArionSISHK/PurpleShortener/README.md

 # PurpleShortener
-Team Arion's URL shortening web infrastructure.
+Team Arion's URL shortener.
+It works by compiling a static site with a redirecting router.
+The static site is hosted on Cloudflare Pages.

 > [!TIP]
 > ***How to use?***